Pramana Collective brings on Yahoo's Ana Braskamp as principal

 Braskamp’s hire comes one month after Obama White House veteran Clay Dumas joined Pramana.

-Former Twitter communications VP Sean Garrett formed Pramana in early 2013 with Brandee Barker, former director of global communications and public policy at Facebook, and onetime head of global communications at Skype, Brian O’Shaughnessy.
+Former Twitter communications VP Sean Garrett formed Pramana in early 2013 with Brandee Barker, former director of global communications and public policy at Facebook, and onetime head of global communications at Skype, O’Shaughnessy.

-Note: This story was updated on April 20 with comment from O'Shaughnessy.